Were You Injured On Campus?

 College should be a time for students to learn, explore and test the limits of life.
 For some students, though, that experience takes a sharp turn due to an injury.
 A serious accident can have serious consequences for your studies, your career and your life.

-For over a decade, Chad Jones Law, P.C. has been advocating for injured college students at Texas A&M, Baylor University and other campuses throughout central Texas.
+For over a decade, Chad Jones Law, P.C. has been advocating for injured college students at Texas A&M, Baylor University and other campuses throughout Texas.
 Attorney Chad E. Jones, an Aggie himself, is committed to serving the collegiate community.
 Whether you've been hurt due to the negligence of the college itself or a third party, we can help.

 No matter the circumstances of your campus injury, we're here to help